 Taking Advantage of a Nervous Public

-As noted in Best Buy Plug-in’s community forum, telephone tech scam incidents have been on the rise recently.
-A big part of this current flood of attacks can be traced back to May and the WannaCry ransomeware attack (you can read everything you need to know about WannaCry and protecting your PC from ransomware on Plug-in).
+Telephone tech scam incidents have been on the rise recently.
+A big part of this current flood of attacks can be traced back to last May and the WannaCry ransomeware attack (you can read everything you need to know about WannaCry and protecting your PC from ransomware).

 WannaCry made headlines globally.
 The consequences of losing access to a computer altogether and having to pay big bucks to get it back shocked many people.
 Subsequent high profile ransomware attacks have continued to make people nervous.